Jdharden/washpost_notebooks/hubzones/analyses/readme.md

 The SBA told the Post it did not have the capabilities to map and analyze the data, so we did it for them, beginning with Washington D.C.
 [The Post mapped where more than $1 billion in contracts were funneled](https://www.washingtonpost.com/local/a-federal-program-was-established-to-help-disadvantaged-areas-thats-not-where-most-of-the-money-goes/2019/04/25/c0bae5c2-f411-11e8-80d0-f7e1948d55f4_story.html?wpisrc=nl_lclheads&wpmm=1).

   In the months that followed, I decided to expand that across the nation.
-So I mapped where the more than $33 billion in  HUBZone-related set-asides landed across the nation.
+So I mapped about $35 billion in  HUBZone-related set-asides landed across the nation.

 ----